 In contrast to industrial corporations, where advancement can be very slow, with age and seniority factoring heavily into one's eligibility for promotion (though usually not discussed openly), ambitious individuals in a hurry can find "up or out" to be an attractive principle.
 Moreover, it can seem more honest and straightforward than the tendency of many employers to retain staff by giving them false indications of their future prospects for promotion.

 The high turnover work environment under "up or out" can be exceptionally stressful.
 It frequently can be a rather brutal means of social control, keeping employees constantly fearful of retaining their jobs if they do not work constantly at full speed, at times with workweeks of 80 or 100 or more hours as an ongoing proposition.
-See our discussion of staff utilization rates in consulting.
 The pressure to generate high numbers of billable hours is extreme.